SVAIGBA/WMSeg/README.md

 **Visit our [homepage](https://github.com/synlp/.github) to find more our recent research and softwares for NLP (e.g., pre-trained LM, POS tagging, NER, sentiment analysis, relation extraction, datasets, etc.).**

-## Important
+## Upgrades of WMSeg

-We are improving the project.
+We are improving our WMSeg.
 For updates, please visit [HERE](https://github.com/synlp/WMSeg).

 ## Citation